akitak1290/govtech-react-assignment/README.md

 A search portal SPA that allows users to search for information on the Government of Singapore's website.

-This is a submisson for the [GovTech's 2025 assignment](https://gist.github.com/yuhong90/b5544baebde4bfe9fe2d12e8e5502cbf).
+This is a submission for the [GovTech's 2025 assignment](https://gist.github.com/yuhong90/b5544baebde4bfe9fe2d12e8e5502cbf).

 ## 💻 Table of Contents